TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week1/AWS-05-SimpleStorageService(S3).md

 All these storage classes provide multi-Availability Zone (AZ) resiliency by redundantly storing data on multiple devices and physically separated AWS Availability Zones in an AWS Region.

+- S3 Intelligent-Tiering - The S3 Intelligent-Tiering storage class is designed to optimize storage costs by automatically moving data to the most cost-effective access tier when access patterns change, without operational overhead or impact on performance.
+It is more a cost optimization tool than a class on its own.

 - Static websites - deliver HTML, JavaScript, images, video and other files to your website visitors.
 Static websites are very low cost, provide high-levels of reliability, require almost no IT administration, and scale to handle enterprise-level traffic with no additional work.

 - S3 PUT, COPY, POST, LIST, and GET requests - These are different APIs in S3 that can be used to store/update/list/retrieve the objects in a bucket.

 ### Exercise